The North American facial injectable market is expected to grow to $5.8 billion by 2024 – wow!

 The next category of injectables is neurotoxins, which includes Botox.
 Neurotoxins are used to treat fine lines and wrinkles caused by repetitive muscle movement by paralyzing the muscles.
 Three areas commonly treated by Botox are:

 - Between the brows.
-Injected directly into the muscles, Botox between the eyebrows can be used to reduce the look of frown lines – the 2 vertical lines between your eyebrows that create an “11” when your face is relaxed.
+Botox between the eyebrows can be used to reduce the look of frown lines – the two vertical lines between your eyebrows that create an “11” when your face is relaxed.

 - The forehead.
 Botox can be applied to the forehead to reduce the appearance of a lined, furrowed face.

 - Crow’s feet.
-To reduce the appearance of noticeable lines on the side of your eyes, Botox is injected to the crow’s feet to create a younger appearance for your face overall.
+To reduce the appearance of noticeable lines on the side of your eyes, Botox is injected into the crow’s feet to create a younger appearance for your face overall.

 Neurotoxins can also be used to treat “smoker’s lines,” platysmal bands in the neck and fine lines in the cheeks.
 Botox typically lasts between 3 to 4 months before the muscle regains strength and movement.